MicrosoftDocs/azure-reference-other/stream-analytics-query-language/time-skew-policies-azure-stream-analytics.md

 The late arrival tolerance window is used to account for delay in events reaching the input source because of various reasons outlined above.
 Briefly, late arrival window is the maximum delay between event generation and receiving of the event at input source.
 Adjustment based on Late arrival tolerance is done first and out of order is done next.
 The **System.Timestamp** column will have the final timestamp assigned to the event.

 This setting is applicable only when processing by Application time, otherwise it is ignored.
 It can also be set in the Azure portal (in the “Event Ordering” tab of a job).
-For more information, please refer to [this page](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-out-of-order-and-late-events).
+For more information, please refer to [the event order considerations page](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-out-of-order-and-late-events).

 When an event is late, it’s timestamp is adjusted to the current enqueue time at the input source minus the late arrival tolerance window (or dropped, depending on the action chosen).
 When multiple partitions from the same input stream or multiple input streams are combined together, late arrival tolerance is the maximum amount of time every partition waits for new data.